79 COLLEGE AVE WELCOME HOME

 Picture

-Joe is wearing the Sinatra style hat
+Joe is wearing the Sinatra style black hat near the back.

 Picture